komodorio/docs/docs/Learn/Workflows.md

 # Workflows

-Komodor Workflows are built to detect different scenarios, investigate certain aspects around them and provide additional context to simplify the troubleshooting process and reduce the MTTR
+Komodor Workflows are built to detect different scenarios, investigate certain aspects around them and provide additional context to simplify the troubleshooting process and reduce MTTR

 ## Supported configurations per Workflow:

 - Resources to monitor (cluster & namespaces)
-- Duration - specifies the time the issue has to occur for prior to running the actual checks, if the problem has been resolved during the Duration the workflow will not run (currently defaults to 60 for all workflows)
+- Duration - specifies the length of time the issue has to presist prior to running the actual checks, if the problem has been resolved during the duration of the workflow it will not run (currently defaults to 60s for all workflows)
 - Sink/Notification - will be triggered whenever a workflow runs

 ## Prerequisites:

-**Required agent version** - 1.0.72 (recommended - latest version)
+**Required agent version** - 0.1.72 (recommended - latest version)

-**Please note**: recently the ClusterRole was updated with metric-server related permissions thus might require an update for customers already running with 1.0.72.
+**Please note**: recently the ClusterRole was updated with metric-server related permissions and might require an update for customers already running with 0.1.72 .

 ## Node Detector
 Detects Nodes with faulty [Conditions](https://kubernetes.io/docs/concepts/architecture/nodes/#condition).